A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: Simulations

 \section{Simulations}

-In this section, we evaluate the performance of our convex equivalent problem for the \ac{rtbm} in terms of computation time and optimality.
+In this section, first we evaluate the performance of our convex equivalent problem for the \ac{rtbm} in terms of computation time and optimality.
 We use the state-of-the-art \ac{mip}-based approach in \cite{fortuny1981representation} as a benchmark for this evaluation.
-The following subsection briefly explains how to convert the problem \eqref{prob0} to an \ac{mip} problem.
+Next, we compare the aggregator's cost and prosumers' contribution under two schemes: personalized and uniform pricing.